AhmadEleiwa/BookShop/README.md

 <img src='assets/homepage.png' />

 ### Authentication
 The project provides book access to anyone.
 But if you want to upload or to manipulate your books it had to login on the site.
-Authentication page as shown below
+Authentication page as shown below.
+<p></p>

 <img src='assets/auth.png' />

 ### Uploading books